otammato/Ansible_Terraform/README.md

 </p>
 <br><br>

-### 9. Test the website was sucessfully launched using public IPs of slave instances:
+### 9. Test the website was sucessfully launched by using public IPs of slave instances:

 <br><br>
 <p align="center" >